SenTzu01/pimatic-telegram/README.md

 - Restart Pimatic
 - Now you can use the action in rules to send messages to selected recipients in the Telegram app !

+To send commands to Pimatic:
+  - Define a new TelegramReceiverDevice
+    - Make sure to change the default secret !
+  - In the Plugin config, set selected users to be Admin
+  - Optionally define or amend rules to include the "telegram received "keyword" predicate
+  - Restart Pimatic
+  - Send commands from Telegram to Pimatic, a good start is sending "help"

 FAQ
 ======================
 Please check the following first, as all similar issues have been solved so far by taking the below steps: